psu-hcr/koopman-op/README.md

 	$ ./build/al_quad

 - Data from the simulation is saved in a csv file.
 - Data can be ploted in quad-plot.py.
-The control inputs are plotted and the body centered gravity vector is plotted in figure 1.
+The body centered gravity vector is plotted in figure 1 and control inputs are plotted in figure 2.

 ### To set up your own active learning controller
 - You can use the basis template provided in this repo.